-- The admission to the doctoral studies requires in general a master’s degree from a higher education instituation recognized by the University of Basel.
-The doctoral degree regulations of the individual faculties (see doctoral disciplines) include additional provisions for the admission and subject-related requirements concerning equivalence and supervision.
+- In general, admission to a doctorate requires a recognized master’s degree from a higher education institution recognized by the University of Basel.
+The doctoral study regulations (see doctoral disciplines) stipulate additional admission requirements and subject-specific requirements concerning equivalence and supervision.

-- Degrees from university continuing education do not permit the admission to doctoral studies.
+- Degrees from university-based continuing education courses do not entitle applicants to be admitted to a doctorate.

-- The admission is granted by the rectorate following a motion of the faculty.
+- Admission is granted by the President’s Board following a motion presented by the relevant Doctoral Board.

-- In the event that the degree only partially fulfils the requirements listed in the doctoral degree regulations, the admission can be issued contingent on the student taking additional classes, usually classes offered in the master’s degree program.
-This is only possible, if these contingencies do not exceed 24 credit points, the missing knowledge and skills are not essential to the doctoral degree program and they are not essential requirements according to the specific doctoral degree regulation.
-The amount of classes necessary as well as the timeline for the fulfilment is to be written down in the doctoral agreement (Doktoratsvereinbarung).
+- In the event that a degree only partially fulfils the requirements listed in the relevant doctoral study regulations, admission to a doctorate can be issued contingent on additional academic achievements by the student, usually courses from the master’s degree program.
+This is only possible if these additional requirements do not exceed 24 credit points and the lacking knowledge and skills are not essential to the doctorate and do not form part of the admission requirements in the relevant doctoral study regulations.
+The level of additional requirements and the time by which they must be fulfilled are to be defined in the doctoral agreement (Doktoratsvereinbarung).

-- In the event that the admission according to no. 4 is impossible, the faculty can propose a motion in any case (with the agreement of the first supervisor), so that the missing knowledge and skills can be learned at the master’s or the bachelor’s level beforehand.
-A time limit is to be set for the compliance with the requirements.
-The student is then enrolled at the master’s level.
+- If admission is not possible in accordance with clause 4, the Doctoral Board may, with the consent of the first supervisor, still request admission so that the student can first acquire the lacking knowledge and skills from the master’s or bachelor’s program.
+A time limit is to be set for fulfilling these requirements.
+The student is then matriculated at master’s level.
 The master’s degree cannot, however, be awarded.
-Fees have to be paid in the same amount as regular master’s/bachelor’s students as laid down in the fees regulation.
+The same fees must be paid as are required of regular master’s/bachelor’s students in accordance with the fees regulations.

-- The doctoral student is required to enrol at the earliest possible date and to stay enrolled for the entire time of the doctoral studies.
+- Doctoral students must matriculate at the earliest possible date and remain matriculated for the entire duration of their doctoral studies.

 Visiting doctoral students

-Visiting doctoral students can be admitted, provided they are enrolled in doctoral studies at a higher education institution recognized by the University of Basel and are staying at the University of Basel for research purposes.
+Visiting doctoral students can be admitted provided they are matriculated in a doctoral program at a university recognized by the University of Basel and are staying at the University of Basel for research purposes.

-A written confirmation of a member of the faculty (group I) is needed that he/she is responsible for the supervision of the doctoral student during his/her period of research.
-The admission is in general restricted to three semesters.
-Visiting doctoral students are required to pay tuition fees of the same amount as regular doctoral students and can be awarded credit points.
-Academic degrees cannot be awarded to them.
+Written confirmation is required from a member of the faculty (Group I) stating that he/she is responsible for supervising the doctoral student during his/her research stay.
+Admission is generally restricted to three semesters.
+Visiting doctoral students are required to pay the same tuition fees as regular doctoral students and can earn credit points.